Hurence/logisland/logisland-documentation/tutorials/mqtt-to-historian.rst

         spark.streaming.receiver.writeAheadLog.enable: false
         spark.ui.port: 4050

-The `controllerServiceConfigurations` part is here to define all services that be shared by processors within the whole job, here an Elasticsearch service that will be used later in the ``BulkAddElasticsearch`` processor.
+The `controllerServiceConfigurations` part is here to define all services that be shared by processors within the whole job, here an Elasticsearch service that will be used later in the ``BulkPut`` processor.

 .. code-block:: yaml

     - controllerService: elasticsearch_service
-      component: com.hurence.logisland.service.elasticsearch.Elasticsearch_6_6_2_ClientService
+      component: com.hurence.logisland.service.elasticsearch.Elasticsearch_5_4_0_ClientService
       type: service
       documentation: elasticsearch service
       configuration: